About conference

 -

-Keynote: Mechanisms of histone H3K9 methylation and condensed chromatin formation
+Keynote lecture: Mechanisms of histone H3K9 methylation and condensed chromatin formation

 Susan Gasser -